vostok/devtools/library-dev-conventions/conventions.md

 ### Change log

+* 29.07.2018: main project internals should only be visible to corresponding unit test projects.
-25.07.2018: unit test projects should not target full framework when building on Linux.
+* 25.07.2018: unit test projects should not target full framework when building on Linux.